free downloadable dj sound effects

 Home: New York, USA

 Irving Berlin (1888 – 1989) was a Jewish American composer and lyricist, and one of the most prolific American songwriters in history.
 Berlin was one of the few Tin Pan Alley/Broadway songwriters who wrote both lyrics and music for his songs.
 Although he never learned to read music beyond a rudimentary level, with the help of various uncredited musical assistants or collaborators, he eventually composed nearly 1,000 songs.
-Among his many compositions were "God Bless America", "White Christmas", "Anything You Can Do", "There's No Business Like Show Business", and the 1911 song that made him a household name, "Alexander's Ragtime Band," all of which left an indelible mark on music and culture worldwide.
-He composed seventeen film scores an
+Among his many compositions were "God Bless America", "White Christmas", "Anything You Can Do", and much more.

 Hector Berlioz